History of the Canadian Army: Integration of women

 The Canadian Women's Army Corps was created in the Second World War as a separate corps of the Army, and remained so until the 1960s when women were integrated into the Canadian Forces.
 Women were restricted to certain trades, though by the 1990s were accepted into all trades.
 Captain Nichola Goddard was the first female combat soldier killed when she died in battle in Afghanistan in 2006.

 The first 'lady cadets' graduated from Royal Military College of Canada in the 1980s.

 Canadian Army flags

 To help distinguish its soldiers from British forces, the flag of the Canadian Active Service Force, also known as the Battle Flag of Canada, was approved for use on December 7, 1939, as the Army's command flag.
-The flag was designed by Colonel A. Fortescue Duguid, Director of the Historical Section at National Defence Headquarters.
+The flag was designed by Colonel Archer Fortescue Duguid, Director of the Historical Section at National Defence Headquarters.
 The battle flag was not popular, and its use was discontinued on January 22, 1944.
 After the Second World War, the Canadian Army did not have its own distinctive command flag or Ensign, but simply used the Canadian National Flag as a service flag when required.
-In 1989, Force Mobile Command requested and received a command flag, which was designed in the standard command flag pattern, with the Canadian flag in the canton, and the badge in the fly.
+In 1989, Mobile Command requested and received a command flag, which was designed in the standard command flag pattern, with the Canadian flag in the canton, and the badge in the fly.